 The Kinkaid Act was introduced in 1904 stating that a settler could gain ownership to 640 acres of land for only a filing fee.
 That fee? $14.
 Carl Sandburg once said that this was “the place Kinkaiders make their home and prairie chickens freely roam.”
 I’d like to think he meant craft beer, not chickens.

 Being the travelers that we are, heading back towards Kenny’s hometown after visiting my hometown, we needed a place to sleep, preferably one nearby a brewery.
 One we could call home (at least for the night).
 Mountain biking trails would be nice, too, but central Nebraska is lacking a bit on those.

 Breweries aren’t always open when you want them to be open.

 Coming across all three of the breweries in our search, realizing that two of them are Harvest Hosts (breweries where you can park your RV and spend the night), we knew we hit the jackpot.
-Sadly, though, our usual lack of planning bit us in the ass, as two of the Sandhill breweries were not open until later in the week, as is typical of many small town breweries.
-Disappointed that we didn’t get to all of them, at least we got to one of them.
+Keep in mind, though, if you are planning a Sandhills Nebraska brewery tour of your own, many small town breweries aren’t open early in the week, so plan accordingly, or you’ll miss some of the best of them.